 Mary’s Milk Bar is a cosy space for you to enjoy the best quality gelato and chocolate.
 The key to all Mary’s products is freshness.
 Mary makes the ice cream every morning until 11am so there are fresh, every-changing flavours to sample.
 This also means that the choice of flavours change every single day and can even sell out in the summer months – you better get down there early!
 There aren’t chocolates with a shelf life of a year – everything uses fresh ingredients with no preservatives.
 This means everything is just that little bit more delicious!

 Mary’s chocolates pride themselves on their soft centres and unusual tasty flavours.
 The gelato is soft and creamy – every week there’s new flavours and new ways to enjoy them.
-You can take a scoop away with you, enjoy a ‘doughnut oyster’ on a Friday or one of the weekly seasonal sundaes.
+You can take a scoop away with you, enjoy a special seasonal sundae on a Friday or grab a hot chocolate float.
 In short, everything you want from an ice cream and chocolate is here.
 Mary also hosts little parties, workshops and tasting evenings for you to taste, learn about and enjoy gelato.

 Mary has worked as a chocolatier for the last five years.
 She trained in Bologna, Italy at the prestigious Carpigiani Gelato University, not everyone can say they’re a Gelato graduate!
 She’s from that lovely republic of Yorkshire, and has fond memories of holidays in Scarborough, Whitby and Morecambe – all of which still have original milk bars.